Understanding is essential for healing. This applies to both the patient and the treating specialist.

 Spinal pain results in 3 million emergency room visits and 30 million medical office visits each year in the U.S..
 Most often the cause of pain is benign and short lived.

-The curvature of the lower lumbar spine is referred to as the lordosis.
-We can protect our backs during bending and lifting by firing our muscles to maintain this curvature.
+The Curvature of the lower lumbar spine is referred to as the lordosis.
+We can protect ourselves from experiencing lower back pain during bending and lifting by firing our muscles to maintain this curvature.